zhurlik/gradle-nodejs/README.md

 }
 ```
 # Subprojects and node tasks
-The code below shows how you can add new tasks to subprojects:
+The code below shows how you can add new tasks into subprojects:
 ```groovy
 subprojects {
     // going through {nodejs|npm|npx}